Ad

 Complaint alleges Ian MacLaren scheduled proceeding to publicly criticize defendant

-The Colorado Commission on Judicial Discipline on Monday announced formal proceedings against Montezuma County Court Judge Ian MacLaren of the 22nd Judicial District regarding his conduct surrounding a diversion agreement for Montezuma-Cortez Superintendent Tom Burris in February.
+The Colorado Commission on Judicial Discipline announced formal proceedings against Montezuma County Court Judge Ian MacLaren of the 22nd Judicial District on Monday, alleging he misused his power on the bench to hold a performative hearing, then ultimately lied during an inquiry into his actions.

 The proceedings against MacLaren emerged after he called a diversion agreement that was reached for Montezuma-Cortez RE-1 Superintendent Harry (Tom) Burris a “slap on the wrist.”

-The complaint alleges that MacLaren committed multiple forms of judicial misconduct, including scheduling a hearing intentionally to criticize Burris; presuming Burris to be guilty; intentionally inviting the press to advance his own self-image; and in a separate matter, using his position to sway Colorado Parks and Wildlife officers from giving him a ticket for an expired boat registration.
+The complaint alleges that MacLaren scheduled a hearing intentionally to criticize Burris, presumed Burris to be guilty, invited news media to advance his own self-image and, in a separate matter, used his position as a judge to sway Colorado Parks and Wildlife officers from giving him a ticket for an expired boat registration.

-Additionally, the complaint alleges that when asked by the commission about these matters, MacLaren misrepresented the truth.
+Additionally, the complaint alleges that when the commission asked about the matters, MacLaren misrepresented the truth.

 In August 2024, Burris was charged with a Class 2 misdemeanor for failing to report alleged sexual abuse of a student by a teacher.
 An investigation found that no abuse had occurred.